verrazzano/docs/content/en/docs/setup/install/customizing/certificates.md

 draft: false
 ---

-Verrazzano can be configured to issue certificates to secure access from external clients to system endpoints in the following configurations:
+Verrazzano issues certificates to secure access from external clients to secure system endpoints.
+A certificate from a certificate authority (CA) must be configured to issue the endpoint certificates in one of the following ways:

-* Using a certificates issued by a self-signed certificate authority (CA) created by Verrazzano (the default).
+* Let Verrazzano generate a self-signed CA (the default) (the default).
-* Using certificate authority that you provide.
+* Configure a CA that you provide.
-* Using [LetsEncrypt](https://letsencrypt.org/) as the certificate issuer (requires [OCI DNS](https://docs.cloud.oracle.com/en-us/iaas/Content/DNS/Concepts/dnszonemanagement.htm)).
+* Configure [LetsEncrypt](https://letsencrypt.org/) as the certificate issuer (requires [OCI DNS](https://docs.cloud.oracle.com/en-us/iaas/Content/DNS/Concepts/dnszonemanagement.htm)).

 In all cases Verrazzano uses [CertManager](https://cert-manager.io/) to manage the creation of certificates.